sunny-ops/misicEditor/README.md

 Run

-◦ Open main.java in the musicEd folder in IDE
+◦ Open main.java in the music/src/musicEd folder in IDE

 ◦ Run the main.java (wih WindowPANEL = new ShapeTrainer()) to train some shapes and save in a file.